Jadens-arc/jadens-arc.github.io/content/posts/my-journey-so-far.md

 ### Sophomore Year

-My sophomore year of high school, we were required to learn Java.
+During my sophomore year of high school, we were required to learn Java.
 This is where the real learning starts.
 This is also where I met one of the most important people in my progression as a software developer, Mr. Mayo.

 That year, I learned what Object-Oriented Programming was.
 I also learned recursion, basic algorithms (bubble sort, insertion sort, selection sort, and merge sort), and time/space complexity.
 This was the first time I was doing any real problem-solving and trying to find the optimal solution.